How Does Medicare Work?

 The IRS supplies your tax filing status, your adjusted gross income, and your tax-exempt interest income to the Social Security Administration for the purpose of calculating what your premiums will be.

 When the Social Security Administration reviews your benefits application, they take your adjusted gross income (AGI) and add back any tax-exempt interest income to determine your modified adjusted gross income (MAGI).

 Can I appeal a Part B premium?

 Your premium amount is determined by your MAGI from your tax return two years prior.
-But what if your income is a lot lower the year you apply for Medicare Part B?
+But what if your income is much lower the year you apply for Medicare Part B?

 Work stoppage and work reduction are the most common reason for appeals by our clients.